History and Traditions

 What's new on this web site:

-Biographical profile pages are available for 238 historical individuals, including links to the institutions methodologies and application areas with which they are associated; and citations and links to available oral history interviews, memoirs and archival material.
+Biographical profile pages are available for 238 historical individuals, including links to the historic institutions, methodologies and application areas with which they are associated; and citations and links to available oral history interviews, memoirs and archival material.
 All of the pages include brief biographies, some of which are still evolving.
-A guided tour to the site is slated for the October 2015 issue of ORMS Today.
+A guided tour to the site appears in the October 2015 issue of ORMS Today.

-INFORMS oral history video interviews of George Dantzig, Alan Hoffman, Ronald Howard, Harold Kuhn, John Magee and Philip Wolfe are now included in their profiles, linked from the Oral Histories menu item.
+INFORMS oral history video interviews of George Dantzig, Alan Hoffman, Ronald Howard, Harold Kuhn, John Magee, Stan Settles, Mike Todd and Philip Wolfe are now included in their profiles, linked from the Oral Histories menu item.
 More interview videos will be posted in the coming months.

 People in the History of OR/MS